 Labyrinth addresses the needs of women released from the Illinois Department of Corrections and McLean County jail who are returning to the community.
 We help rebuild each woman’s dignity and nurture her growth as she develops the attitudes and skills required for productive, independent living.

-Classes explore résumé development, interviewing, financial literacy, explaining a criminal record, and uncovers careers that can lead to economic stability and success.
+Classes explore résumé development, interviewing, financial literacy, explaining a criminal record, and uncovering careers that can lead to economic stability and success.
 Our coaches help clients with job search preparation, how to use personal networks to find employment, preparing for job interviews, and how to utilize soft skills to remain employed, as well as providing education to potential employers and partners.

 Labyrinth House is a transitional living program for formerly incarcerated McLean County women.
 Residents live in a shared two bedroom furnished apartment and receive on-site support from residential counselors each evening.
 Residents have access to economic/employment resources and a counselor/case manager.
 Residents are able to increase their privilege level over time and can remain for up to two years.

-Outreach Case Managment/Counseling
+Outreach Case Management/Counseling

 All eligible clients meet with our case manager/counselor to complete an intake and determine their personal goals.
 Services are provided based on an individual level and for as long as they are needed.
 Outreach services include on-site support groups and skill-building workshops.